lightning/bolts/01-messaging.md

 A sending node:
   - MUST NOT send an evenly-typed message not listed here without prior negotiation.
+  - MUST NOT send evenly-typed TLV records in the `extension` without prior negotiation.
+  - If it doesn't include `extension` fields:
+    - MUST omit the `extension` TLV stream entirely.

 A receiving node:
   - upon receiving a message of _odd_, unknown type:
     - MUST ignore the received message.
   - upon receiving a message of _even_, unknown type:
+    - MUST fail the channels.
+  - upon receiving a message with an `extension` containing an _even_, unknown type:
     - MUST fail the channels.

 The messages are grouped logically into four groups, ordered by the most significant bit that is set: